AlexandroJoe/FinalProject-AlgoProg-Alexandro-L1AC/README.md

 Class : L1AC
 ID : 2501963160

-# FinalProject
-This is the repo for Algo and Pro final project

 # Minesweeper game

+This is the repo for Algo and Pro final project.
 A simple 8x8 grid that contains mines (becareful!)

 # Demo Video